glasgowcompbio/vimms/README.md

 # Citing ViMMS

-To cite ViMMS or read about the list of publications that are built on top of ViMMS, please refer to the [Research](pages/research.md) page.
+To cite ViMMS or read about the list of publications that are built on top of ViMMS, please refer to the [Publications](pages/publications.md) page.
+ViMMS is also actively [presented](pages/talks.md) in various computational biology venues.